 Implementing security upgrades for government buildings

-In 2019–20, the Office of the Governor continued a significant program of projects, including security and conservation upgrade works.
-This program of works will be completed in 2020–21.
+In 2020–21 the Office of the Governor completed a significant program of projects including security and conservation upgrade works.

 Chief Parliamentary Counsel services

-In 2019–20, the Office of the Chief Parliamentary Counsel (OCPC) drafted a range of legislation to implement major government policy initiatives and reforms across a wide range of law.
+In 2020–21 the Office of the Chief Parliamentary Counsel (OCPC) drafted a range of legislation to implement major government policy initiatives and reforms.

 Securing public records by accessing a customised storage facility

 Public Record Office Victoria (PROV) received funding to help access a customised storage facility to increase storage capacity.
 The planning to transfer 10,000 linear metres of general storage capacity to a State Library Victoria storage facility in Ballarat has been completed; however, the transfer was delayed due to COVID-19.
 This is now expected to occur early in 2021–22.

 Improve government recordkeeping through the Information Management Maturity Assessment Program